Subregular nilpotent orbits and explicit character formulas for modules over affine Lie algebras: Possible generalizations

-It follows from the above that the character of $L(\La)$ can be extracted from the $\widehat{W}$-module $K^{G^\vee}(\widetilde{U})$ and the canonical basis in it.
-Recall that $\widetilde{U}$ was constructed starting from a nilpotent element $e \in \mathfrak{g}^\vee$.
+It follows from the above that the character of $L(\Lambda )$ can be extracted from the $\widehat{W}$-module $K^{G^{\vee}}(\widetilde{U})$ and the canonical basis in it.
+Recall that $\widetilde{U}$ was constructed starting from a nilpotent element $e \in \mathfrak{g}^{\vee}$.

-Recall that an element $e\in \N$ is called {\em{distinguished}} if it is not contained in a proper Levi subalgebra.
-Apparently the simplest case to consider is the case when $e$ is {\em{very distinguished}} i.e. if every element $e'\in \N$ over $e$ is distinguished.
-If this is the case then the module $K^{G^\vee}(\widetilde{U})$ is clearly finite dimensional.
+Recall that an element $e\in {\cal N}$ is called {\textit{distinguished}} if it is not contained in a proper Levi subalgebra.
+Apparently the simplest case to consider is the case when $e$ is {\textit{very distinguished}} i.e. if every element $e'\in {\cal N}$ over $e$ is distinguished.
+If this is the case then the module $K^{G^{\vee}}(\widetilde{U})$ is clearly finite dimensional.
+It follows that the function $\gamma \mapsto {\bf{m}}_{w_{\nu}}^{w_{\gamma}}$ is a \emph{quasi-polynomial} in this case.
+Degrees and periods of these quasi-polynomials will be estimated in the Appendix in \cite{KS} (written by first and third authors joint with Kenta Suzuki), the main technical tool is the localization theorem in equivariant algebraic $K$-theory.

 \begin{Example} A regular element is always very distinguished.
-A subregular element is very distinguished except in types $A_n$ and $B_n$, when it is not distinguished.
-There are also other examples: one in $F_4$, two in $E_7$, three in $E_8$, etc., see e.g. \cite{A}. \end{Example}
+A subregular element is very distinguished except in types $A_{n}$ and $B_{n}$, when it is not distinguished.
+There are also other examples: one in $F_{4}$, two in $E_{7}$, three in $E_{8}$, etc., see e.g. \cite{A}. \end{Example}

-\begin{Rem} Recall (see Proposition \ref{descr_cell_subreg}) that the cell $c$ such that ${\mathbb{O}}_c$ is subregular consists of elements $w\ne 1$ with a unique minimal decomposition (see Proposition \ref{descr_cell_subreg} below).
+\begin{Rem} Recall (see Proposition~\ref{descr_cell_subreg}) that the cell $c$ such that ${\mathbb{O}}_{c}$ is subregular consists of elements $w\ne 1$ with a unique minimal decomposition (see Proposition~\ref{descr_cell_subreg} below).
 A similar (but more complicated) description of the next case, which includes most very distinguished examples, should follow from \cite{GX}. \end{Rem}

-Another interesting case to consider is the case of $\mathfrak{g}=\mathfrak{sl}_n$ and $e$ being the two-block nilpotent, see \cite{AV} for the parametrization and description of the irreducible objects in the heart of the exotic $t$-structure in this case.
+Another interesting case to consider is the case of $\mathfrak{g}=\mathfrak{sl}_{n}$ and $e$ being the two-block nilpotent, see \cite{AV} for the parametrization and description of the irreducible objects in the heart of the exotic $t$-structure in this case.